fbie/pcpp-templates/Readme.md

 * Eclipse workspace settings, project files etc.
 * PDF or Microsoft Word documents.

 Furthermore, **do not** change the packages of the provided source files.
-That is, do not move them into different folders and do not change the ```package``` declaration at the top of the files.
+That is, do not move them into different folders (e.g. something horribly long like ```dk.itu.pcpp.group49.week02```) and do not change the ```package``` declaration at the top of the files.
+Furthermore, all files must still compile when using the Makefile.

 ## Why do you not use Ant/Maven/Gradle? ###